WP Super Cache: Ultimate Guide to Speed Setup and Optimization

 Preload mode

-You should also consider that if you enable Preload mode, WP Super Cache’s Garbage collection will be deactivated and your older files won’t be deleted anymore.
+You should also consider that if you enable Preload mode, WP Super Cache’s Garbage collection will be deactivated, and your old cached files won’t be deleted anymore.

-To minimize the risk of potential problems, you need to carefully consider the interval between the refreshing of preload pages.
+To minimize the risk of potential problems, you need to carefully consider the refresh interval for preloaded pages.
 By default, WP Super Cache preloads pages every 600 minutes, but if you see this creates issues, it’s best to make the operation less frequent.
-If you set the value to 0, the preloaded static files will not expire and will be refreshed only when you preload them manually.
+If you set the value to 0, the preloaded static files will not expire and will be refreshed only when you do it manually.

 Select the Preload mode checkbox and click Save Settings to enable automatic preloading, and if you want to manually preload the pages, click Preload Cache Now.